Our Mission

 "It was at the centennial reunion of the Cal Glee Club that some of us were complaining that there wasn't an opportunity on campus for us to sing in the type of chorus we had been involved with as student singers," said Raymond.
 Gravitz said she also missed singing with a medium sized chorus.
 "There are chamber groups and huge choruses that perform masterworks," she said, "but there is a whole repertory of a capella work that is appropriate for choruses with 50 to 60 singers."

-On March 2, 1985, Gravitz and Raymond sat down at Raymond's kitchen table with husbands and kids and addressed 3,000 postcards to former Berkeley vocalists in the Bay Area announcing the formation of an alumni chorus, directed by Carol Young who at the time was the choral director of Student Musical Activities (now called University of California Choral Ensembles--UCCE).
+So the friends decided to try to inspire their old colleagues to join them for a risky experiment.
+With little more than an idea and the promise of a director, the pair hatched the idea of reuniting Berkeley alumni vocalists to sing together again.
+On March 2, 1985, Gravitz and Raymond sat down at Raymond’s kitchen table with husbands and kids and addressed 3,000 postcards to former Berkeley singers in the Bay Area announcing the formation of an alumni chorus, directed by Carol Young who at the time was the choral director of Cal’s Student Musical Activities organization.
+On May 20, 1985, roughly 30 singers showed up for the group's first rehearsal.